braydennoh/StochasticRiverMigration/README.md

 samp2d
 ```

 Now based on the posterior parameter distribution, generate random sets of meanderpy simulation channels.
-For this example, we are using 10 parameter distributions (for i in np.random.randint(0, 50, 10)) and the risk map will be made with a 800x800 meshgrid, in which each grid will count whether the simulated channel has crossed the grid or not.
+For this example, we are using 10 parameter distributions or for i in np.random.randint(0, 50, 10).
+The distribution can be increased with increasing number of MCMC runs.
+Risk map will be made with a 800x800 meshgrid, in which each grid will count whether the simulated channel has crossed the grid or not.

 ```ruby
 clin=-cl1+1000